szaumoor/ZSTweaks/ZSTweaks/README.md

 Just a small bonus to make it more interesting and different compared to heavy crossbows.
 It's not too far-fetched anyway to think smaller crossbows can be reloaded faster.
 This will affect crossbows that have an APR bonus already, i.e., 1/2 APR will be added.

+**Component 1361:** Make one-handed axes deal extra damage equal to its base damage on critical hits

+The only difference between axes and swords functionally is the speed factor.
+Axes are 2 points slower than long swords.
+Speed factor determines how early or late you hit during your turn to attack each round.
+Its significance is debatable, and in my experience it's much more important for backstabbing, to ensure that the first movement of your character when attacking is an actual attack and not something cosmetic.
+To widen the difference between both, axes have the following difference:

+- Melee critical hits deal extra damage equal to 1d8 + Enchantment
+- Ranged critical hits deal extra damage equal to 1d6 + Enchantment

+For example, a critical hit with a +3 sword could deal 20 slashing damage, but if it was an axe, it would deal instead between 24-31 slashing damage (i.e. 20 plus 1d8+3)

+This is conceptually how it works in NWN.
+Axes deal triple critical damage.
+That would be absurd in the context of BG's health pools, but it provides regardless a bonus.
+Skull breaker!

+**Component 1362:** Make maces, clubs, and hammers damage the target's AC temporarily based on enchantment level

+This component adds a concept present in various games to maces and hammers, which is that armor is (or becomes) less effective when hit by them.
+This is true in BG in the sense that non-clothing armors are generally set, with a few exceptions, to be easier to hit with blunt weapons, but it doesn't apply to the numerous and vast majority of creatures that don't use an actual armor item.

+The AC debuff is mild and the power of it depends on the enchantment level of the weapon.
+It applies only to maces, clubs, and hammers, and lasts 12 seconds, which is refreshed each hit with no save allowed.
+Lower-level debuffs cannot override higher level debuffs.
+For example, if you have a character applying a -3 debuff with a +4 club, another character with a +1 mace will not remove the previous one.
+That is, the more powerful takes precedence.

+- +0,+1: -1 AC debuff for 2 rounds
+- +2,+3: -2 AC debuff for 2 rounds
+- +4,+5: -3 AC debuff for 2 rounds
+- +6: -4 AC debuff for 2 rounds

+Overall this should provide a mild tactical advantage when having at least one of your party members wielding these blunt weapons.
+This applies to enemies wielding these weapons too, so be warned.

 **Component 1370:** Make Katanas deal 2d5 instead of 1d10

 This mostly exists to create a differentiating factor in terms of damage from long swords.
 I think the inclination is clearly towards "Kara-Turan/eastern blades are higher quality."
 In practical terms, it means that katanas will deal more minimum damage, and luck bonuses would allow maximum damage dealt with less effort.